tribixbite/awesome/README.md

 *   [refreshdotdev/web-eval-agent](https://github.com/refreshdotdev/web-eval-agent) - An MCP server that autonomously evaluates web applications.
 *   [ag-ui-protocol/ag-ui](https://github.com/ag-ui-protocol/ag-ui) - AG-UI: the Agent-User Interaction Protocol.
 Bring Agents into Frontend Applications.
 *   [agno-agi/agent-api](https://github.com/agno-agi/agent-api) - A minimal, open-source setup for serving Agents using FastAPI and Postgres.
 Built for speed, clarity, and dev happiness.
-*   [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
+*   [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of tasks that could take minutes to hours.
 *   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.
 *   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.
 *   [apify/actor-llmstxt-generator](https://github.com/apify/actor-llmstxt-generator) - The /llms.txt Generator Actor 🕸️📄 extracts website content to create an llms.txt file for AI apps 🤖✨ like LLM fine-tuning and indexing.
 Output is available 📥 in the Key-Value Store for easy download and integration into workflows. 🚀